 All the while she had to keep an eye out for other predators that could challenge her to take her kill.
 At one point she saw a lone gazelle and dropped her kill to try for another.
 It managed to outrun her, but she exerted a lot of energy.
 I wonder how she would have carried two kills at a time?

 When visiting the Masai Mara in Kenya, we only saw one cheetah our entire safari.
-While on safari in Tanzania, we saw a half a dozen cheetahs including moms, cubs and this adolescent.
+While on safari in Tanzania, we saw half a dozen cheetahs including moms, cubs, and this adolescent.

 At the game reserves in South Africa, they cut off the rhino’s horn so that poachers don’t kill them for it.
 It is sad to see that this needs to be done, but at least it keeps them safe.
 I don’t think these two felt too bad about it, they seem to be enjoying life pretty well!

 We didn’t expect to see male lions at the Ngorongoro Crater but sure enough, after spending time watching the wildebeest and zebras, we came across two male lions walking steadily to find some shade.
 We followed them for a bit before they changed course towards a very big and shady baobab tree.